RitikW/RitikW/README.md

 # Fun Fact :
 - I’m probably working on Unity while you're reading this 👨‍💻
-- Learning everything about a game and how it was made 🎮
+- Learning everything about games and how it were made 🎮
 - Finding a cat to get bored with 🐾
 - "CODE IS LIKE HUMOR .
 IF YOU HAVE TO EXPLAIN IT, IT’S BAD." - SunTzu⚔️
 - Hmm...
 Loading...